 - Another instance involving Ben's lack of truthfulness is when a captive Sayid tells Alex that she looks like her mother.
 Alex says her mother is dead, to which Sayid replies, "I'm sure that's what they told you."

-- In Once Upon a Time 2.11, Captain Hook says this to Belle while holding her at gunpoint, and then reveals a fact Rumpelstiltskin left out when he told her about the Love Triangle between himself, Hook, and Rumpel's ex-wife, Milha.
-Rumpel killed her.
+- In Once Upon a Time 2.11, Captain Hook says this to Belle while holding her at gunpoint, and then reveals a fact Rumplestiltskin left out when he told her about the Love Triangle between himself, Hook, and Rumple's ex-wife, Milah.
+Rumple killed her.

 - This happens twice in Jade Empire, first with Sagacious Zu and the Water Dragon telling you, then you telling Dawn Star that she is in fact Master Li's long lost daughter, and then again when it turns out the final phase of Master Li's plan to rescue himself and defeat the Emperor which his accomplices have been guiding you through is killing you.

 - Not to mention that The reason you are the last spirit monk is because Sun Li killed all of them, except you, who he trained for use against his brother, the emperor

 - In Suikoden V, you play as the prince of a large and powerful kingdom.
 The plot is kickstarted when the powerful Godwin-family seizes the castle with their private army, kills your parents, and forces you to flee into exile along with your faithful bodyguard, Georg, who was a close friend of your late father.
 Much, much later, you 'rescue' a former Queen's Knight who had been forced to work with the Godwins after they seized control of the palace, and she soon reveals that Georg was the one who killed the Queen.
 He might have had a reason, but it still seems like it would've been a good idea to let you know...